karmaniverous/entity-client-dynamodb/guides/entityclient-and-crud.md

+---
+title: 'EntityClient: CRUD and Batches'
+---

-# EntityClient: CRUD and batches
+# EntityClient: CRUD and Batches

 Token-aware reads and convenient batches with strong types.